ve-ltn/receipt-tracker/README.md

 You can test the application using the sample receipt available at:
 🔗 https://postimg.cc/R68vV81N
 The same sample image is also included in this repository under:
-📁 `receipt samples/` under the name example1.jpeg Simply download or open the image, then upload it to the application to try the OCR and expense tracking features.
+📁 `receipt samples/`
+Simply download or open the image, then upload it to the application to try the OCR and expense tracking features